WolfpackPSS/wolfpackpss.github.io/_posts/2016-12-31-history-pf-the-pack-prinz-eugen-pt-1.md

 Xin was the closest thing to a neutral party that could be found.

-He was the directing voice behind the leading ship and weapons manufacturer in the galaxy.
+He was the directing voice behind the largest ship and weapons manufacturer in the galaxy.
 Hailed by some as a technological savant, whose innovations had revolutionized the art of ship operations and interstellar conflict.
-But by others, he was seen as a wartime profiteer.
+But by others, he was viewed as a wartime profiteer.

-His company brand was known by name: SavySoda.
+The brand of his company was known by name: SavySoda.
 &nbsp;

 Xin was not an appointed judge.
 It was not a title he would have ever chosen to aspire to.
 It was a duty bestowed upon him when the accused party was unceremoniously dumped on his doorstep.

 Xin had never sat in deliberation over the guilt or innocence of another man.
 He had never weighed opposing arguments or contradictory statements.
 He had no way of proving the truth or validity of any substantiated claims or corroborating evidence.